tahiri-lab/iPhyloGeo_plus_plus/exe-generation/betterEXE_notes.md

+# Improving the EXE

+## Tasks

-# Going back on temporary fixes
+### Going back on temporary fixes

 When troubleshooting EXE generation, I employed two workarounds:

 1. I edited logger_setup.py to mimic [this fix](https://github.com/chriskiehl/Gooey/issues/879#issuecomment-1586511649)
 2. I edited toytree’s __init__.py to comment out `set_log_level("WARNING")`

 Both workarounds are related to toytree and neither looks like a good long term solution.
+The second one was a workaround for the first one not fully working.

+### Making the app faster

+The app is somewhat slow, both in its original version and its frozen one.

+## Work

-# November 3, 2025
+### November 3, 2025

 First, I had to get back to the initial issue.